generation-org/JS/JS-06 - DOM Manipulation/README.md

 ### Exercise #3

-Write a function called by clicking a button on a page to show an alert with:
+Write a function and call it when clicking a button on a page to show an alert with:

 1. The number of links on the page
 2. The first link in the page